dendronhq/dendron-site/vault/dendron.topic.markdown.md

 id: ba97866b-889f-4ac6-86e7-bb2d97f6e376
 title: Markdown
 desc: ''
-updated: 1639620141514
+updated: 1640383276152
 created: 1598673110284
 ---
-- Notice: all references of `MPE` in this guide is in reference to `Dendron Markdown Preview Enhanced`, the default markdown renderer of Dendron
+- Notice: all references of `MPE` in this guide is in reference to `Dendron Markdown Preview Enhanced`, the default Markdown renderer of Dendron

 ## Markdown Basics